qgisau/qgis-au.github.io/content/posts/events.md

 {{< lead >}}
 **Date:** 21 to 23rd August
 **Venue:** National library in Wellington
 This is the this 11th National Cartographic Conference organised by the New Zealand Cartographic Society (NZCS) with the theme, ‘Cartographic Endeavours: From Paper to Pixels’.
-Keynotes include David Garcia, Dr Ocean Mercier, [Daniel P. Huffman](https://somethingaboutmaps.com/Client-Work) and Daniel O'Donohue
+Keynotes include David Garcia, Dr Ocean Mercier, [Daniel P. Huffman](https://somethingaboutmaps.com/Client-Work) and Daniel O'Donohue.
 The call for presentation abstracts/contributions are now open!
 [Click for more information](https://www.cartography.org.nz/geocart2024)
 {{< /lead >}}